Tax agents Melbourne Protax Accountants

 The list of expenses which could be claimed is almost the same as the list permitted under the fixed rate method, expect for the following:

-Expense item | Difference from fixed rate method |
+Expense item Difference from fixed rate method

-Cleaning expenses (if you use a dedicated area for working) | Permitted under the actual cost method Not permitted under the fixed rate method |
+Cleaning expenses (if you use a dedicated area for working) Permitted Icon Permitted under the actual cost method

-Cost of repairs to home office equipment, furniture and furnishings | Not permitted under the actual cost method Permitted under the fixed rate method |
+Cost of repairs to home office equipment, furniture and furnishings Not Permitted Icon Not permitted under the actual cost method

 The records you need to maintain are similar to the fixed rate method.